lmc2179/lmc2179.github.io/drafts/partial_pool.md

 - The Standard Error error should be about zero

 For multivariate metrics, the total squared error is $\sum_i (\hat{\theta} -  \theta)^2$, the quadratic (L2?) loss
+Calculate the per-parameter coverage rates, plus the "Family-Wise" coverage rate